knice/inquiry.ucsc.edu/source/_articles/2020-21/boosting-blood-cells.md

 Forsberg.
 Credit: C. Lagattuta.</figcaption>
 </figure>

-Approved in 1998, the drug sildenafil citrate---better known as [Viagra](https://en.wikipedia.org/wiki/Sildenafil)---offered men with erectile dysfunction a welcome alternative to the invasive solutions then available for their non--life-threatening but life-altering
+Approved in 1998, the drug sildenafil citrate&mdash;better known as [Viagra](https://en.wikipedia.org/wiki/Sildenafil)---offered men with erectile dysfunction a welcome alternative to the invasive solutions then available for their non--life-threatening but life-altering